 A survey of clubs who accredited in 2018 showed that 98% of clubs believe the scheme is important to them as a club and will continue with accreditation in the future and 60% of clubs agreed that going through the accreditation process had improved them as a club.

-There are currently over 1750 accredited cricket clubs across England & Wales, with a further c250 working through the process.
-The list of accredited clubs as at 30th November 2019 can be found here -
+There are currently over 1700 accredited cricket clubs across England & Wales, with a further c250 working through the process.

-During 2020 we will reflect on how the ECB scheme works and consult with clubs and county boards to ensure the scheme provides a solid base for clubs to grow whilst recognising the time pressures which we know exist for volunteers within the game.
-For accredited clubs there will be no full re-accreditation or annual health check to complete in 2020, although we will ask all clubs to evidence they are meeting the required safeguarding standards.
+During 2021 we will continue to reflect on how the ECB scheme works and consult with clubs and county boards to ensure the scheme provides a solid base for clubs to grow whilst recognising the time pressures which we know exist for volunteers within the game.
+For accredited clubs there will be no full re-accreditation or annual health check to complete in 2021, although we will ask all clubs to evidence they are meeting the required safeguarding standards via the new Safe Hands Management System.
+Clubs will require to be compliant on SHMS on either 31st July 2021 or another earlier date specified by their local County Board to retain their accreditation.

 If you are already registered on the portal you can gain access via this link - https://liveapps.ecb.co.uk/clubportal/